 Frànçois & the Atlas Mountains

-Frànçois & the Atlas Mountains have put out five critically acclaimed albums since they formed in 2003, starting with The People To Forget (2006), a collection of mostly live recordings.
-This Franco-British group sing in both English and French and offer a unique combination of indie pop and afrobeat genres.
-Two tracks to listen out for off their latest album Solide Mirage, released in March 2017, are Grand Dérèglement and Tendre Est l’Âme.
-La Vérité from Piano Ombre (2014) is another to check out.
+Frànçois & the Atlas Mountains have put out many critically acclaimed albums since they formed in 2003, starting with The People to Forget, a collection of mostly live recordings, in 2006.
+This Franco-British group sing in English and French and offer a unique combination of indie pop and afrobeat genres.
+Two tracks to listen out for off their album Banane Bleue, released in February 2021, are The Foreigner and Tourne Autour.

 Like many a little-known talent, the French singer-songwriter AuDen found mainstream attention at the Les Rencontres Trans Musicales festival in Rennes, Brittany.
 AuDen’s husky voice and acoustic guitar always feature prominently in his music, and his song Pour Mieux S’Unir, from 2014 album Sillon, has clocked up millions of listens on Spotify.

 Hailing from the seaside town Caen in Normandy, Granville are a trio whose upbeat indie-pop is influenced by the French music of the 1960s, including Serge Gainsbourg, France Gall and Françoise Hardy.
 In 2013, they released their debut album, Les Voiles, from which the sweetest records are Jersey and Le Slow.